-For the default Tableau Bar chart, you can place one measure on the Rows shelf, please check its beginners tutorial.
+For the default Tableau Bar chart, you can place one measure on the Rows shelf; please check its beginners tutorial.
 However, if you want to put multiple measures, then you have the following options to place measures on

 - Individual Axis – Create an individual axis for each measure.
 The above scenario creates two bar charts, one with Country and Sales and the other with Country and Product Cost.

 - Blended Axis – Blend the two Measures to share the same axis by both of them.
-The above scenario creates two bar charts side by side for two measures against the Country.
+The above scenario creates two side-by-side bar charts for two measures against the Country.

 - Dual Axis Reports – Bending the measures and placing both measures on the same axis.
-It paces Country as the X-Axis and places Sales and Product Cost Measures on either side of the Y-Axis.
+It paces the Country as the X-Axis and places Sales and Product Cost Measures on either side of the Y-Axis.

 Tableau Reference Lines Tutorial